 - pupils at risk of, or already experiencing a range of concerning emotional welfare issues and behaviours e.g. anxiety, self-harm

 Mental ill-health and poor emotional wellbeing can affect us all.
-Staff working in schools support some of the most vulnerable people in our society so it is important to be able to recognise possible signs mental ill-health or poor emotional well-being in ourselves and others and to take action where it is necessary.
+Staff working in schools support some of the most vulnerable people in our society.
+It is therefore important to be able to recognise possible signs of mental ill-health or poor emotional wellbeing in ourselves and others, and to take action where necessary.

 An online training course is available on the Portsmouth Learning Gateway (PLG).
 This course describes: